• Skip to primary navigation

 • Combine all dry ingredients in a mixing bowl and then make a small well in the center.

-• The batter will be sticky and thick at this point – this is normal.
+• Add the bowl of wet ingredients to the dry ingredients, before finally folding in the blueberries, taking care not to overmix.
+The batter will be sticky and thick at this point – this is normal.

 • Tip the batter into the loaf pan and smooth the top with the back of a spoon as much as possible.